philipjfulcher/game-guides/apps/mass-effect/app/data/acts/01/steps/dossier-veteran.md

 **Dossier: The Veteran:**

-As soon as you land on Omega, you can and should also immediately recruit Zaeed,
+As soon as you land on Omega, you can and should also immediately recruit Zaeed.